Arpita-Sinha-07/Arpita-Sinha-07/README.md

 ---

-I am **ARPITA SINHA**, a frontend developer and B.Tech student from INDIA passionate about building modern and user-friendly web interfaces.
+I am **ARPITA SINHA**, a full Stack developer and B.Tech student from INDIA passionate about building modern and user-friendly web interfaces.
 I love to create projects that are not only functional but also visually engaging.

 ---